AlextheYounga/us-federal-code/usc/title-6-domestic-security/chapter-1-homeland-security-organization/frontmatter.md

 321q.
 Coordination of Department of Homeland Security efforts related to food, agriculture, and veterinary defense against terrorism.

+321r.
+Transfer of equipment during a public health emergency.

 322. Continuity of the economy plan.

 #### SUBCHAPTER VI—TREATMENT OF CHARITABLE TRUSTS FOR MEMBERS OF THE ARMED FORCES OF THE UNITED STATES AND OTHER GOVERNMENTAL ORGANIZATIONS ####